Mainali/appointment/README.md

 Clone / download the project in Server directory. <br>
 Change the shebang line in app.pl according to the perl installation directory.<br>
-Change the redirect url and database credentials inside app.pl
+Change the APP_URL(according to server hostname) and database credentials(optional) inside app.pl

 _Development Environment and tools_